-Headworks is the first treatment step as raw wastewater enters the treatment plant to remove large material (such as rags, sticks, plastics, small stones) before it enters the downstream treatment processes.
-This material must be removed before the raw wastewater enters downstream basins and biological treatment units where it would accumulate and decrease treatment volume.
+First treatment step as raw wastewater enters the treatment plant to remove large material (rags, sticks, plastics, small stones) before it enters the downstream treatment processes, where it would accumulate and decrease treatment volume.

-The wastewater reenters the Biotower Pump Station, where it is re-combined with fresh settled wastewater and recycled to the top of the biotowers for further treatment.
+The wastewater reenters the Biotower Pump Station to re-combine with fresh settled wastewater and recycled to the top of the biotowers for further treatment.
 In a continuous loop, the wastewater is recycled through the biotower until it overflows the discharge weir and flows to the Secondary Settling Tanks, where additional material settles out.

-This liquid waste from the Secondary Settling Tanks is pumped from the main plant to the Oxidation Pond Supply Channel and mixed with wastewater that has already passed through the primary pond.
-The combined mixture of secondary settling tank liquid and primary pond liquid wastes is redistributed to the oxidation ponds where it undergoes aerobic, anoxic, and anaerobic reactions that reduce the Biochemical Oxygen Demand (BOD) and nitrogen in the wastewater.
+This liquid waste from the Secondary Settling Tanks is pumped from the main plant to the Oxidation Pond Supply Channel and mixed with wastewater already through the primary pond.
+The combined mixture of secondary settling tank liquid and primary pond liquid wastes is redistributed to the oxidation ponds for aerobic, anoxic, and anaerobic reactions that reduce the Biochemical Oxygen Demand (BOD) and nitrogen in the wastewater.

 The Nitrifying Biotowers are 166 feet diameter by 26 feet high and meet NPDES permit requirements, specifically concerning ammonia removal.
 Wastewater is pumped from the Wetlands to the Nitrifying Biotowers, which contain organisms that consume ammonia.

 During the summer months, the Oxidation Ponds are so effective removing ammonia that ammonia has to be added later for proper disinfection.
 During the winter months, the Nitrifying Biotowers remove most of the ammonia instead of the Oxidation Ponds.